IPS-Eye-White

 The Necessity of Biblical Meditation in The Modern World

 The Old Testament authors were from another place and another culture - a simpler time when people were not so caught up in the hurry and scurry of life as we know it.
 They valued wisdom and saw the benefits of quiet contemplation.
-Not so in the west, where the hectic pace and demands of modern life result in a never ending round of 'doing'.
+Not so in the this century (especially in the west) where the hectic pace and demands of modern life result in a never ending round of 'doing'.
 That we are far more accustomed to busyness and value action over stillness makes it extremely difficult to pause for a few moments and just ponder.

 But we need to.